vilicvane/thenfail/README.md

         // Step 4
     })
     // Enclose current context so it won't break too many.
-    // It should be required when writing a method been used somewhere else.
+    // It should be required if this could be directly chained somewhere else.
+    // E.g. Returned as your method result.
     .enclose();
 ```